Lysxia/gurusolver/README.md

 gurusolver
 ==========

-Solver program for the guru problem
+Solver program for the guru problem.

+Refer to PDF (currently non existent) for a problem description.

+Usage (To do)